Razwand/dealing_with_docs/README.md

 # 🧽✂️ Dealing with Docs with OpenCV 🖼️🛡️

-This repo contains a tool to perform different transformations with a pdf volume of several pages:
+This repo contains a tool to perform different transformations of a pdf volume of several pages:

 - 🧹 Filtering Volume